SECPS/VMBoK/README.md

 We conducted a pilot search (using Google Scholar and the digital libraries of ACM Digital, IEEE Xplore, Scopus, SpringerLink, and Web of Science) to develop a suitable search process and scope.
 Based on the pilot study results, we decided to investigate the digital libraries of ACM Digital, IEEE Xplore, Scopus, and Web of Science in our systematic tertiary mapping study.
 Further, we defined the following inclusion/exclusion criteria:

-**Inclusion criteria:**
+**Hard Inclusion criteria:**
 -   **Accessible:** The full text of the paper is available online and can be downloaded from the digital library.
 -   **English:** The paper is written in English
 -   **Full/Short Paper:** The paper is a short or full paper.
 We do not include (extended) abstracts or posters.
 -   **Peer-Reviewed:** The paper is peer-reviewed or of verifiable quality (e.g., well-known technical reports).

+**Selective Inclusion criteria:**
 -   **Secondary Literature Study:** The paper presents a systematic mapping/survey/literature study.
 We do not include literature studies that do not follow a sufficiently reproducible process.
+-   **Comparative Primary Study:** The paper compares different variability modeling approaches after 2020
--   **Recent or Comparative Primary Study:** the paper is a primary study published in 2020/2021 or a primary study comparing different variability modeling approaches
+-   **Recent Study:** The paper presents a recent study on variability modeling approaches after 2020.

 **Exclusion criteria:**
 -   **Theoretical approach:** The paper presents only a theoretical approach without practical use or model